lumenwrites/rpgadventures.io-old/content/posts/articles/2017-05-25 The Ultimate Guide to the Story Structure.md

 The **first act** is about the protagonist’s regular life being _disrupted_ by some event.
 This event is called **Inciting Incident** (I'll refer to it as IInc).

-IInc is the main reason the story has happened, the thing that kicks off the series of events that lead to climax.
+IInc is the main reason the story has happened, the thing that kicks off a series of events that lead to climax.

 IInc gives the protagonist a _challenge_, creates a **Goal** — the thing the hero will be trying to achieve for the rest of the story.
 Often, IInc is the result of a _problem_ created by the antagonist.